onkar-2006/MANOJAVAM-The-AI-Health-Disease-Predictor/README.md

 Python: For implementing the AI models and backend logic.

-Flask/Django: Web framework for building the platform.
+Flask: Web framework for building the platform.

 HTML/CSS/JavaScript: Frontend development for a responsive user interface.

 SQLite/MySQL: Database for storing user data securely.

-TensorFlow/PyTorch: For building and training predictive models.
+TensorFlow: For building and training predictive models.